Image 1 of 1

 This guide is my attempt to change that.

 You deserve to make informed decisions.
-You deserve to know what you're getting into before the debt is locked in.
+You deserve to know what you're getting into as early as possible.
 You deserve clarity.

 I can't guarantee you'll love law or that you'll have a perfect career.
 But I can give you the information that most people only figure out after it feels too late to change course.